sauravraghuvanshi/azure-docs-powershell/Az/Az.Compute/Az.Compute.md

 Adds a data disk to a virtual machine.

 ### [Add-AzVmGalleryApplication](Add-AzVmGalleryApplication.md)
-Add a GalleryApplication object to the PSVirtualMachine object.
+Add a PSGalleryApplication object to the PSVirtualMachine object.

 ### [Add-AzVMNetworkInterface](Add-AzVMNetworkInterface.md)
 Adds a network interface to a virtual machine.